-During the summer of 2017, Suzanne Wagner and Andrea White, consultants from Housing Innovations, conducted a series of trainings for service providers and stakeholders on the Housing First approach.
-Topics included Housing First principles and practices; Housing First for outreach, shelter and permanent housing; organizational supports for the practice; housing access and stabilization; and Crisis Response System.
+In July 2017, Suzanne Wagner and Andrea White, consultants from Housing Innovations, conducted a series of trainings for service providers and stakeholders on the Housing First approach.
+Topics included Housing First principles and practices, Housing First for outreach, shelter and permanent housing, organizational supports for the practice, housing access and stabilization, and Crisis Response System.

-In 2018, Iain De Jong conducted another training for service providers and stakeholders: "Rapid Resolution and Diversion."
-The topics included "the five core principles of prevention and diversion"; "the three different scenarios to consider when encountering which include: people homeless for the first time, people that keep coming back to homelessness, and people stuck in homelessness and/or not using any of the "usual" homeless services"; and a diversion script to start engagement with those coming through the front doors.
+In August 2018, Iain De Jong conducted another training for service providers and stakeholders: "Rapid Resolution and Diversion."
+The topics included were "the five core principles of prevention and diversion," "the three different scenarios to consider when encountering people homeless for the first time, people that keep coming back to homelessness, and people stuck in homelessness and/or not using any of the "usual" homeless services," and a diversion script to start engagement with those coming through the front doors.

-Additionally, in the fall of 2018 a contracted provider conducted eight informational meetings statewide to review its contracts and provide guidance with practical examples of implementing the Housing First Model and the Housing First approach that is embedded in each contracted service.
+Additionally, in October 2018, HPO conducted informational meetings statewide to review its contracts and provide guidance with practical examples of implementing the Housing First approach which is embedded in each contracted service.